FunctionLab/humanbase-docs/docs/beluga.rst

 =======
-DeepSEA (Beluga)
+Beluga (DeepSEA)
 =======

 Introduction
 ------------

 DeepSEA is a deep learning-based algorithmic framework for predicting the chromatin effects of sequence alterations with single nucleotide sensitivity.
 DeepSEA can accurately predict the epigenetic state of a sequence, including transcription factors binding, DNase I sensitivities and histone marks in multiple cell types, and further utilize this capability to predict the chromatin effects of sequence variants and prioritize regulatory variants.
 The 2019 version of DeepSEA, nicknamed '**Beluga**', can predict **2002** chromatin features.
-Beluga is described in:

-Jian Zhou, Chandra L. Theesfeld, Kevin Yao, Kathleen M. Chen, Aaron K. Wong, and Olga G. Troyanskaya, **Deep learning sequence-based ab initio prediction of variant effects on expression and disease risk**.
+Beluga is described in: Jian Zhou, Chandra L. Theesfeld, Kevin Yao, Kathleen M. Chen, Aaron K. Wong, and Olga G. Troyanskaya, `Deep learning sequence-based ab initio prediction of variant effects on expression and disease risk <https://www.nature.com/articles/s41588-018-0160-6>`_.
 Nature Genetics (2018).

-To determine if certain features (ie. transcription factors, marks, or cell types) are present/accounted for in the model, refer to the `supplemental feature table <https://s3-us-west-2.amazonaws.com/humanbase-dev/deepsea/examples/41588_2019_420_MOESM9_ESM.csv>`_ which has all the profiles used to train DeepSEA.

-DeepSEA is originally described in the following manuscript:

-Jian Zhou, Olga G. Troyanskaya. **Predicting the Effects of Noncoding Variants with Deep learning-based Sequence Model.** Nature Methods (2015).
+DeepSEA is originally described in the following manuscript: Jian Zhou, Olga G. Troyanskaya. `Predicting the Effects of Noncoding Variants with Deep learning-based Sequence Model <https://www.nature.com/articles/nmeth.3547>`_ Nature Methods (2015).

-To determine if certain features (ie. transcription factors, marks, or cell types) are present/accounted for in the model, refer to the `supplemental feature table <https://s3-us-west-2.amazonaws.com/humanbase-dev/deepsea/examples/41588_2019_420_MOESM9_ESM.csv>`_ which has all the profiles used to train DeepSEA.
+To determine if certain features (ie. transcription factors, marks, or cell types) are present/accounted for in the model, refer to the `supplemental feature table <https://s3-us-west-2.amazonaws.com/humanbase-dev/deepsea/examples/41588_2019_420_MOESM9_ESM.csv>`_ which has all the profiles used to train Beluga.

 Input
 -----

-DeepSEA predicts genomic variant effects on a wide range of chromatin features at the variant position (Transcription factors binding, DNase I hypersensitive sites, and histone marks in multiple human cell types).
+Beluga predicts genomic variant effects on a wide range of chromatin features at the variant position (Transcription factors binding, DNase I hypersensitive sites, and histone marks in multiple human cell types).
 DeepSEA can also be utilized for predicting chromatin features for any DNA sequence.

 .. |bp_length| replace:: 2000
-.. |bed_example| replace:: ``chr1 109817091 109819090``
+.. |bed_example| replace:: ``chr5 134871851 134871852``

 .. include:: _includes/common-input-formats.rst